-A marathon is a major physical feat, so it’s no surprise that it takes a long time to train for a marathon.
+A marathon is a major physical feat, so it’s no surprise that training for one takes a long time.

-In fact, most running coaches do not advise beginners to even start training for a marathon until they have at least a year of consistent training as a runner under their belt.
+In fact, most running coaches do not advise beginners to start training for a marathon until they have at least a year of consistent running experience under their belt.

-But what if you don’t have a lot of time before a marathon race opportunity you just can’t pass up?
-Can you train for a marathon in 2 months?
-Is there an 8 week marathon training plan to get you there?
+But what if you don’t have much time before a marathon race opportunity you just can’t pass up?
+Can you train for a marathon in two months?
+Is there an eight-week marathon training plan to get you there?

 In this guide, we will provide an 8 week marathon training plan for runners who feel fit enough to train for a marathon in only 2 months.